MSchmoecker/ValheimHopper/README.md

 ## Changelog
+0.3.1
+- Fixed smelter snappoints were slightly too far away, causing placed hoppers to not being supported and break

 0.3.0
 - Changed filter to a "ghost" item instead of holding on to the last item.
   This also fixed the issue that stacked filter hoppers could not be used for filtering and allows for tool/weapon filtering